dylan366/TALIT_Final_Project/Telecommunications/Radio/radio_3_further_theory.md

 ## Antennas
 There are many different types of antenna.
 The two common ones are:
 - **Monopole antenna (straight wire):** A simple metal rod or wire sticking up from the transmitter.
 It reaches peak efficiency when its size is that of a quarter of the carrier wave length.
 At 1 MHz, the wavelength is about 300 meters, so a quarter would be 75 meters (using the $c=\lambda f$ formula).
-Clealry I do not have the possibility to build a 75 meter high antenna.
+Clearly I do not have the possibility to build a 75-meter-high antenna.
 - **Loop (or coil) antenna:** A wire bent into a loop, often with many turns.
 Instead of mainly radiating electric fields like a monopole, the loop produces strong magnetic fields nearby (called near-field).
 This works great over very short distances, but the antenna strength quickly becomes very weak over even just a few meters.
 Unlike a big antenna that can radiate far-field electromagnetic waves, my loop only produces strong magnetic fields in the near-field region.
 That’s why my demo works well across a table, but not across a city.

 Because I wanted to build a radio system to demonstrate all of this on just one table, a loop antenna is the perfect option here.